 |

-joined the CORE Group in 2009 to develop his master dissertation about the
+Pedro Firmo joined the CORE Group in 2009 to develop his master dissertation

-fire behaviour of reinforced concrete structures strengthened with fibre reinforced
+about the fire behaviour of reinforced concrete structures strengthened with

-strengthening systems, concrete structures reinforced with FRP bars and FRP
+related to FRP strengthening systems, concrete structures reinforced with FRP

-composite sandwich panels, including their behaviour at elevated temperatures
+bars and FRP composite sandwich panels, including their behaviour at elevated

 |

-is co-founder and coordinator of the Core Group.
-He holds a 5-year BSc in
+Ramôa Correia is co-founder and coordinator of the Core Group.
+He holds a

-Editorial Boards of Journal of Composites for Construction (Associate
+serves in the Editorial Boards of Journal of Composites for Construction

 |